Skip to Content

 More important than a low percentage of wrong clicks is a high percentage of reports of suspicious emails.
 A low percentage of wrong clicks seems nice, but it doesn't say much.
 Maybe the phishing email wasn't good enough.

-Therefore, do not stare blindly at figures and percentages.
+Therefore, do not stare blindly at numbers and percentages.
 They are helpful in tweaking your approach, but do not guarantee real safety.
-In addition, it's more important to make sure people report suspicious emails and other situations quickly than just making sure they never click on a wrong link.
+Additionally, it's more important to make sure that people report suspicious emails and other situations quickly than just making sure they never click on a wrong link.

-There's always someone going for the axe.
-And if someone has reported the wrong link, you can prevent or limit the consequences of that one error click.
+There is always someone who goes for the axe.
+And if someone has reported the wrong link, you can prevent or limit the consequences of that one wrong click.
 Therefore, encourage people to report suspicious situations and links.

 Lesson 15